 The idea of undergoing surgery can be stressful.
-But the reality certainly doesn't have to be when you come to the Kennedy Surgical Center.
+But the reality certainly doesn't have to be when you come to the Kennedy Surgery Center.

-The Kennedy Surgical Center, has been an integral part of the Gloucester County community for more than a decade, offering both state-of-the-art surgical technology and personalized patient care by our team of compassionate healthcare professionals.
+The Kennedy Surgery Center, has been an integral part of the Gloucester County community for more than 20 years, offering both state-of-the-art surgical technology and personalized patient care by our team of compassionate healthcare professionals.

 Specialized, advanced equipment available supports a variety of outpatient surgical procedures in several specialty areas, including: